Watch the full video

 Standing up for beliefs

-This Kapow pupil video is part of the Kapow History scheme of work.
-It explores how Sikh teachings and leadership helped people stand up against unfair treatment during the time of the Mughal Empire and the founding of the Sikh Empire.
-Pupils learn how some Mughal rulers tried to force others to change their religion, leading to a difficult time for many communities.
-Sikh Gurus like Guru Arjan Dev Ji and Guru Tegh Bahadur Ji bravely stood up for the right to choose your own beliefs, even when it meant sacrificing their lives.
+In this History video, the children explore how Sikh teachings and leadership helped people stand up against unfair treatment during the Mughal Empire and the founding of the Sikh Empire.
+They learn how some Mughal rulers tried to force others to change their religion, creating a difficult time for many communities.
+Sikh Gurus such as Guru Arjan Dev Ji and Guru Tegh Bahadur Ji bravely defended the right to choose one’s own beliefs, even at the cost of their lives.